javireina/C-or-Arduino-Gnuplot/readme.txt

 FOR C++
 1st - Open wgnuplot.exe
-      Change the directory-> write the command: cd 'C:\gnuplotexamples' (put your actual Load the plot file-> write the command: load "plot.p" 2nd - Keep generating your data (in the example, run the code 'sinewithdelay.cpp')
+      Change the directory-> write the command: cd 'C:\gnuplotexamples' (put your actual directory) Load the plot file-> write the command: load "plot.p" 2nd - Keep generating your data (in the example, run the code 'sinewithdelay.cpp')